 The Fast Money traders share their final trades of the day.» Read More

-To give investors an edge in this volatile market environment, CNBC asked the experts for their best stock picks now.
+To give investors an edge in a holiday-shortened week of trading, CNBC asked the experts for their best trades now.

 Yahoo shares rose more than 6 percent Wednesday as The Wall Street Journal reported Microsoft has talked to other media companies about teaming up to buy Yahoo’s search business.

 Jim Steel, chief commodities analyst for HSBC, said rising precious metals prices are making them a safe investment.